graphviz-perl/GraphViz2-DBI/README.md

 The steps are listed here, in the order they are tested.
 The first match stops the search.

-- o Check a hash for special cases

-    Currently, the only special case is a foreign key of `spouse_id`.
-It is assumed to point to a primary key called `person_id`.

-    There is no option available, at the moment, to override this check.

 - o Ask the database for foreign key information

     [DBIx::Admin::TableInfo](https://metacpan.org/pod/DBIx::Admin::TableInfo) is used for this.